luizphelip3/trying-to-typescript/README.md

 # trying-to-typescript
 -  This repo is just for documentation.
--  I'm just practicing Typescript.
+-  I was just practicing some Typescript concepts.